dlederle/dlederle/README.md

 ### Hi there 👋

+Hi!
+I am not currently seeking any freelance work.
+Something [like this](https://connortumbleson.com/2022/09/19/someone-is-pretending-to-be-me/)  recently happened to me.
+If you think you’re hiring me for a freelance gig, you aren’t :)

 <!--
 **dlederle/dlederle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.